- Equine-Assisted Therapy (EAT)

 Equine-Assisted Therapy (EAT)

-Also known as hippotherapy, EAT is a physical, occupational, and speech-language therapy treatment strategy that utilizes the dynamic movement of the horse to achieve therapy goals.
+Equine-Assisted Therapy (EAT) is a physical, occupational, and speech-language therapy treatment strategy that utilizes the dynamic movement of the horse to achieve therapy goals.
 This type of treatment is effective because the gentle, rhythmic movement of the horse simulates human walking.
-The term hippotherapy comes from the Greek work “Hippo” which means horse.
+Currently, ROCK offers physical and speech-language therapy incorporating equine movement.

 - Brain Injury